 Here are some answers to those lingering questions:

-Why would I need a Death Doula?
-Death Doulas are a calming and reassuring presence with experience and knowledge of the death process, and a compassionate resource for families who may be overwhelmed and grieving at the impending death of their loved one.
+Why would I need an End of Life Practitioner or Death Doula?
+End of Life Practitioners or Death Doulas are a calming and reassuring presence with experience and knowledge of the death process, and a compassionate resource for families who may be overwhelmed and grieving at the impending death of their loved one.
 Death Doulas offer a variety of services to assist in the transition of dying, but are first and foremost a grounding, reliable, knowledgeable and comforting presence during a most emotional time.

-When should I contact a Death Doula?
+When should I contact an End of Life Practitioner or Death Doula?
 Death Doulas can be contacted at any time during the end of life process.
 The sooner the doula can enter into the process, the more time can be spent getting to know the individual and family, creating quality care plans, prioritizing end of life needs, and creating sacred space and meaning for the individual and family.

-Do Death Doulas charge for their services?
+Do End of Life Practitioners or Death Doulas charge for their services?
 Some do, some do not.
 Some operate as donation only, some have a specific pay structure like packages or hourly rates based on the specific services provided, some have a sliding scale.
 Regardless, this part of the client-doula relationship should be clearly communicated and established from the beginning.